dogweather/forkful/content/en/dart/data-formats-and-serialization/working-with-json.md

 weight: 38
 ---

-## What & Why?

-Working with JSON (JavaScript Object Notation) involves parsing JSON data from strings into Dart objects and vice versa, a common task in web and app development for data interchange.
-Programmers do it to efficiently handle data from APIs, configurations, or inter-component communication within their apps.

 ## How to:
 Dart provides built-in support for JSON with the `dart:convert` library, making it straightforward to encode and decode JSON.
 Below are examples showcasing basic operations:

 **Parsing JSON String to Dart Object:**